What we do

 Following the strategy of coming alongside networks of churches throughout Eastern Europe to help them respond to God’s call to be a light in this world, 4D’s most important target group is the pastors and their teams of volunteer leaders from their churches.

-Realizing that academic training is not enough and often is ignored, much emphasize is put on ministry models within people’s own culture and denominations.
+4D wants to help them to mobilize and equip their own people for ministry.
+Realizing that academic training is not enough and often is ignored, much emphasis is put on ministry models within people’s own cultures and denominations.
 These models are both reproducible and sustainable.

-Examples of how 4D works:
+Examples of how 4D works

 VIA – a church model

 VIA is a model for training leaders from around Romania and beyond.
 VIA (which means way or vine) was started in 2015 in Cluj, a university city in central Romania.
 Seven years later the church is still growing, now with 800+ in attendance and about 40 small groups.